 Domains of tuples are extensible in the sense that a tuple domain can be defined as an extension of another domain of tuples.
+No domains other than tuple domains are extensible, and thus classified as non-extensible.

-The expression $d_1 \text{ EXT } d_2$ represents the domain of tuples extended from the domain of tuples $d_1$ , i.e., it denotes a domain of tuples whose elements are the concatenation of the elements of tuples in $d_1$ followed by the elements of tuples in $d_2$ .
+The expression $d_1$ EXT $d_2$ represents the domain of tuples extended from the domain of tuples $d_1$ , i.e., it denotes a domain of tuples whose elements are the concatenation of the elements of tuples in $d_1$ followed by the elements of tuples in $d_2$ .
 The heading components of the extended tuple have the same field names as those of its base tuple, and field names cannot be repeated.